onrdev/onrdev/ReadMe.md

 # 💫 About Me:
-🌱 I’m currently learning Game Development with C++ and CyberSecurity.
+🌱 I’m currently learning Game Development and CyberSecurity.

 ## 🌐 Socials: